London director salary tax accountant UK

 Corporation Tax Interaction with Dividends

 Dividends are paid after the company has paid corporation tax on its profits.
 This means dividends can only be declared from post-tax profits.
 The current corporation tax rate affects how much profit is left for dividends.
+Careful dividend planning for directors helps manage this layering effect and avoid inefficient withdrawals.

 If a company pays out more in dividends than its available profits, it risks legal consequences.
 Good record-keeping and understanding of corporation tax liabilities are essential to avoid paying ‘illegal dividends.’
 Directors should monitor both corporation tax and dividend payments to balance tax efficiency with compliance.